aguo795-ime/making-journal/journal-pages/week-02.md

 ### AI Tools

-AI tools were used in this experiment to support the refinement of written descriptions in the making journal.
-After completing the coding exercises and documenting the process independently, I used ChatGPT to improve clarity, structure, and academic tone in my reflections.
-The visual experiments, interaction design decisions, and p5.js sketches were developed by myself.
-AI assistance was used only to strengthen the articulation of ideas rather than to generate the project content.
+AI tools were used only to support translation, grammar refinement, and improvement of clarity and academic tone after the documentation had been completed independently.
+All datasets, observations, visual encoding strategies, sketches, mappings, and interaction decisions were produced by myself.
+Google Translate assisted with translation, while ChatGPT supported the organisation and refinement of written reflections rather than generating project content, visual material, or design outcomes.